Model Physics

 • Increased weight will decrease the oscillation frequency.

-• If the ratio of mass to spring rate is the same the value of tau will be the same and the oscillation frequency will be the same, regardless of weight or spring rate.
+• If the ratio of mass to spring rate is the same the value of tau will be the same.
+In terms of suspension setup that tells you the suspension oscillation frequency will be the same if tau is the same, regardless of weight or spring rate.

-• The exponential term describes the rate of decay.
+• The exponential term describes the rate of decay, ie damping.

-• At infinite time the negative term in the exponential forces the entire right hand side of the equation to zero indicating the suspension will return to its initial ride height after the oscillations die out.
+• At infinite time the negative term in the exponential forces the value of the exponential term to go to one indicating the suspension will return to its initial ride height after the oscillations die out (duh).

 • The zeta term in in the exponential controls the rate of decay.
-Increasing the damping coefficient increases the value of zeta and the rate of oscillation decay.
+Increasing the damping coefficient increases the value of zeta making the decay faster.

 Suspension Response to a Step-Up

-The response of a spring-mass-damper system to a sudden 10" step-up computed using the above equations is plotted below.
+Suspension response for a sudden 10" step-up computed using the above equations is plotted below.
 Ideally the wheel would suddenly jump to the top of the 10" step and stay there with no oscillations.
-Because the wheels have mass it takes some time to vertically accelerate the wheel.
+Because the wheel has mass it takes some time to vertically accelerate the wheel.
 Once moving, the momentum of the wheel causes the suspension to overshoot the top of the step.
-The combination of overshoot and wheel inertia setup the oscillations show below.
+The combination of overshoot and wheel inertia cause the suspension to oscillate.

 Motorcycle suspension theory of suspension response accounts for the combined effect of weight, spring rate and damping on the oscillation characteristics of the suspension.